MRIO/NBDynSys/unittests/session_2/documentation.md

 ## Training exercise: The quadratic equation and arrayfun
 Let $f(x) = x^2 + 3x + c$.
 Write a function that takes $c$ as input and returns the real roots (*i.e.* the values where $f(x)=0, x \in \mathbb{R}$) of this equation.
 Use the quadratic formula.
 Subsequently, use `arrayfun` to evaluate this function for the range $[-5, 5]$ taking steps of $\frac{1}{4}$.
 Use MATLAB to find the value for which $f(x)$ has a single real root.

-# Main exercise: Bifurcation diagram
+# Main exercise: Bifurcation diagram and Lyapunov exponent
 The main exercise for today involves drawing a bifurcation diagram for the logistic map.
 We will lead you through this problem in a number of steps.
 ## 1. Obtaining a fixed point set
 The first function we will work on is called `fixedpoints`.
 This method will take a single parameter, called `a`, which is the parameter of the logistic map